 In recent years, Kentucky has turned increasingly to issuing bonds to sustain the growth in government spending.
-Total state and local debt in Kentucky measures more than \$7,770 for each of the state's 4.2 million people.
-This is more than \$400 above the national average and places Kentucky 14th in government debt per capita.
+Total state debt in Kentucky measures more than \$3,407 for each of the state's 4.4 million people, placing Kentucky 25th in state debt per capita.